jbilander/AmigaPSU_Enclosure_for_Mean_Well_RT-50B/README.md

 ### Printing the bottom part

 Using similar settings here but printing with a brim to make it stay more flat.
 13 hours for this print to finish.
+I used tape on the brim fringe to make it stick to the bed better.

 ***